learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 _inside_ of the function expression's body _can't_ be seen _outside_ of the IIFE.
 It's like opening up a micro-dimension, a bubble-universe, doing all the work you could ever want to do there, and then closing the space-time rift.
-IIFEs are definitely sci-fiction or comic book stuff.
+IIFEs are definitely science fiction or comic book stuff.

 ```js